wences-sanchez/Knowledge-Base/pages/Cloud Computing Nanodegree by Udacity%2FFull Stack Apps on AWS%2FStoring Data in the Cloud.md

 			- Although this is not a very good idea and leads to technical debt.
 	- ### Relational Databases - Structured and Queryable Datastores
 		- **SQL** stands for *Structured Query Languange*
+		- They're are easier to scale up than NoSQL
+		- They're lower when grow
+		-
+- ## 3.
+Provisioning a Cloud Database
+	-
 	-